-This article is not only showcasing experimental CSS3, it actually shows you how to do it via a highly detailed and well written tutorial (by Anthony Calzadilla), that walks you through the process of creating a CSS3 animation of an AT-AT Walker from The Empire Strikes Back.
+This article not only showcasese experimental CSS3, it actually shows you how to do it via a highly detailed and well written tutorial by Anthony Calzadilla.
+It walks you through the process of creating a CSS3 animation of an AT-AT Walker from The Empire Strikes Back.

-This experiment is a recreation of the intro to the classic 1967 Spiderman cartoon using CSS3 for animation and with a little dash of HTML5 for audio.
+This experiment is a recreation of the intro to the classic 1967 Spiderman cartoon using CSS3 for animation and a dash of HTML5 for audio.

 These icons are an amazing and practical example of what can be achieved with CSS3.
 Built using the new CSS3 properties

 gradients.
 They are an amazing achievement.